Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 Can you grow corn salad anywhere?

 Corn salad is resilient to cold and frost and can be grown in most climates.
-But if temperatures drop as low as -15 degrees Celsius (5 degrees Fahrenheit), you will need to protect the plants.
+But you must protect the plants if temperatures drop as low as -15 degrees Celsius (5 degrees Fahrenheit).

 How do you grow a salad all year round?